Teach Americans the importance of being involved in our democracy and how to be effective citizens.

 jury duty, and community service. (read more)

-Effective citizens do simple, yet powerful, things on a daily basis that keep
+Effective citizens do simple, yet powerful, things - citizen actions - on a daily basis that keep

 For teachers who would like to supplement the citizenship component of a social studies curriculum or character education program like Character Counts.